gvwilson/sdxjs/virtual-machine/index.md

 <%- include('/inc/figure.html', {
     id: 'virtual-machine-count-up',
-    img: '/static/tools-small.jpg',
+    img: './figures/count-up.svg',
     alt: 'Counting from 0 to 2',
-    cap: 'Flowchart of assembly language program to count up from 0 to 2.',
+    cap: 'Flowchart of assembly language program to count up from 0 to 2.'
-    fixme: true
 }) %>

 The <g key="label_address">label</g> `loop` doesn't take up any space,